Hirmuolio/Contract-analyzer/README.md

 * The value estimations are based on the current highest buy order and current lowest sell order in Jita.
 The real value may be difrerent (beware the contract scam).
 * All upackaged charge items are valued at zero isk.
 This to get rid of damaged ammo.
 * The Forge region includes areas other than Jita.
+* When items are removed from market the old market orders will stay up.
+As a result the script will think that expired cerebral accelerators are still traded and gives them some value.

 ## Requirements:
 * Python 3